antgroup/Agentar-DeepFinance-100K/README.md

 </table>

-**2. CoT Synthesizer：** The effectiveness of a reasoning model as a CoT synthesizer does not always align with its intrinsic reasoning performance.
+**2. CoT Synthesizer Experiment**: The effectiveness of reasoning models as CoT synthesizers does not always align with their inherent reasoning performance.
+In our experiments, the CoT quality distilled from QwQ-Plus surpasses that distilled from DeepSeek-R1.

 <table>
   <thead>